-Until she smirked, standing up.
+She smirked, standing up.
 “So this is my daughter, no wonder she is with a snob like yourself.”
-SHe said.
+She said.

-I was shocked, it was like she could be an actor like seriously.
+I was shocked; it was like she could seriously be an actor.

-“Snob, watch who you are talking to!”
+“Snob, watch whom you are talking to!”
 I say, almost hitting the lady.

 But someone graded me by the arm.

 I turned to see Gaiya trying to stop me from hitting her.